Albuquerque Biological Park

+Collectively the four facilities see about 1.5 million visitors a year.
 The ABQ BioPark is an accredited member of the Association of Zoos and Aquariums (AZA).
 City records indicate more than 1,100 animals are in the BioPark's care during the fiscal year (as of December 2016).

+Shuttle

-The ABQ BioPark also operates a 36" narrow gauge railroad that connects these facilities.
-Trains are not running at this time due to COVID-19.
+The ABQ BioPark operates a shuttle service between the Zoo, Botanic Garden and Aquarium.
+Formerly they operated a 36" narrow gauge railroad that connected these facilities, but it stopped running due to COVID-19 and was replaced with an electric tram.

-The Albuquerque Biopark has been without its train for almost two years, however there is a new plan in mind which includes a new electric tram speed that will take visitors between the zoo, botanical gardens and aquarium.
-The BioPark train, a popular part of the BioPark experience, has been gone for almost two years.
-The new electric tram will transport about 60 people from the zoo to the aquarium in a few minutes.
-The electric tram is set to stay on track, starting from the zoo, to Tingley beach, then to the botanical gardens.